helloadaire/Adaire-Blocks/readme.txt

 The plugin is optimized for performance with efficient block registration and lazy loading of animation scripts.
 GSAP animations are hardware-accelerated for smooth performance.

+= How do I get support? =

+For support, please visit our website at https://adaire.digital/ or contact us through the WordPress.org support forums.

+== Screenshots ==

+1. Accordion Block with smooth animations and customizable styling
+2. Counter Block with animated counting effects
+3. Portfolio Block showcasing projects with elegant layouts
+4. Video Hero Block with YouTube/Vimeo integration
+5. Tabs Block with vertical and horizontal layout options
+6. Posts Grid Block with filtering and pagination

 == Changelog ==

 = 1.1.0 =